-- 1. Engines With Standard Instrument Panel Check the fuse mounted in the fuse holder (A) on the face of the instrument panel.
+- 1. Early Engines With Standard Instrument Panel Check the fuse (A) between the ammeter (B) and key switch (C) located on back side of instrument panel.
+If defective, replace with an equivalent 25-amp fuse. - 2.
+Later Engines With Standard Instrument Panel Check the fuse mounted in the fuse holder (D) on the face of the instrument panel.
 If defective, install an equivalent 14 amp fuse.
 (Some earlier engines have a separate hourmeter and fuse.
-See F3 on Engine Wiring Diagram, Later Engines With Standard Instrument Panel). - 2.
-Engines With Electronic Instrument Panel Check the fuse (B) located in the fuse holder on the face of the instrument panel.
+See F3 on Engine Wiring Diagram, Later Engines With Standard Instrument Panel). - 3.
+Engines With Electronic Instrument Panel Check the fuse (E) located in the fuse holder on the face of the instrument panel.
 If defective, replace with a 5-amp fuse.

 Also check the main electrical system fuse located in the engine wiring harness (see F1 on ENGINE WIRING DIAGRAM, ENGINES WITH ELECTRONIC INSTRUMENT PANEL in Troubleshooting Section).
-If defective, replace with a 30-amp fuse.
+If defective, replace with a 30-amp fuse on engines ( -199,999) or a 10 amp fuse on engines (200,000-).